PipedreamHQ/pipedream/docs/docs/pricing/README.md

 ### Can I extend my trial beyond 14 days?

-Yes.
-If you need to extend your trial, please [reach out to our Support team](https://pipedream.com/support).
-Tell us more about how you're using Pipedream and what features you're most-interested in using during an extended trial.
+We are happy to discuss your evaluation needs.
+Please [reach out to our Support team](https://pipedream.com/support) and tell us a bit about how you are using Pipedream and what you need extra time to evaluate.

 ### What happens if I upgrade to another plan during the free trial?